-Kensington Palace declared in a statement, "After meeting her earlier this year, Markle chose to work with [Waight-Keller] for her timeless and elegant aesthetic, impeccable tailoring and relaxed demeanour".
+Meghan's passion for championing and supporting other women was also showcased in her choice of wedding dress.
+At the time, Kensington Palace declared in a statement, "After meeting her earlier this year, Markle chose to work with [Waight-Keller] for her timeless and elegant aesthetic, impeccable tailoring and relaxed demeanour".

-The statement continued, "Ms. Markle and Ms. Waight Keller worked closely together on the design.
-The dress epitomises a timeless minimal elegance referencing the codes of the iconic House of Givenchy and showcasing the expert craftsmanship of its world-renowned Parisian couture atelier founded in 1952."
+The statement went on to reveal, "The dress epitomises a timeless minimal elegance referencing the codes of the iconic House of Givenchy and showcasing the expert craftsmanship of its world-renowned Parisian couture atelier founded in 1952."

 "We had two or three meetings talking about sketches and different ideas of how this could really come to life,” Meghan explained.
 “We knew we wanted it to be very delicate, but then after that point, I just said I trust her implicitly with what she did."

 Not only did Clare’s design wow fans around the world, Meghan Markle's wedding dress was made all the more meaningful given that Clare also sewed an extra special hidden detail into it.

 Sharing this intriguing secret with the documentary viewers, Meghan disclosed that some of the fabric from the dress she wore for her first date with Prince Harry was sewn into the final wedding gown as her “something blue”.

 Although very subtle and something only the Sussexes themselves likely would've known for some time, this shows just how much involvement Meghan had in her dress and the emotion and painstaking detail in the final design.

 What was the meaning behind Meghan Markle’s veil?